-- Your full paper shall not exceed 8500 words, including references and all illustrations.
+- Your full paper should between 4000-8500 words, including references and all illustrations.

 - You have to write your paper in English, which is understandable and grammatically correct.
 A thorough proofread should be conducted to check the standard of English and ensure wording is clear and concise.

 - If you present tables, figures or other illustrations in your paper, please make sure that you already arrange the copyrights of graphs, charts and others which have been revealed on the papers.